THE CALIFORNIA COAST

 • San Diego’s 24-mile bike route with palm trees and the beautiful coastline makes for an ideal ride.

-• Bike rentals shops <Click here>
+• Bike rental shops <Click here>

 • Overnight: San Diego (3 nights).